 Before this, he had been an active artist in the South Beach scene, where his hyper-productive creative life yielded paintings and sculptures.
 I was the arts writer back then for the Sun-Sentinel and wrote about Roly.
 I still have one of his whimsical pieces – a cow made out of a smashed Budweiser beer can with metal wire legs and little cork feet.

 But his busy artist life was blindsided when he was diagnosed with a brain tumor “the size of a squash” he tells me over a lunch of burritos at La Lupita in Lake Worth, just down the street from his gallery Rolando Chang Barrero Fine Art on Lucerne Avenue.

 He traveled for a while but came back to Palm Beach County 6 years ago, settling into a 1947 home in Lake Worth.
-Then he got busy, opening his own studio; starting a new arts district in Boynton Beach in an industrial warehouse area; opening at gallery in downtown Lake Worth; creating community based art events like the monthly Art Walk; and now planning a new space called The Box on Belvedere in downtown West Palm Beach.
+Then he got busy, opening his own studio; starting a new arts district in Boynton Beach in an industrial warehouse area; opening a gallery in downtown Lake Worth; creating community-based art events like the monthly Art Walk, and now planning a new space called The Box on Belvedere in downtown West Palm Beach.